mozilla/marketplace-frontend-docs/docs/topics/testing.rst

 running assertions.
 Generally, timeouts should be avoided with `casper.wait`.

-For example, on many tests, we tell CasperJS to ``waitForSelector`` on ``#splash-overlay.hide`` because the splash screen being hidden is one of the ways we can tell that the page has sufficiently loaded.
+For example, on many tests, we tell CasperJS to ``waitForSelector`` on ``body.loaded`` which is how we know the page is done rendering.
 We can also do this when we click around with ``casper.click``, and tell CasperJS to wait until a selector we expect to be visible is loaded.

 Here is a list of commonly used `waitFor` methods: